Melody is a CDC volunteer with a passion for gardening and growing healthy food for consumption. She enjoys sharing her personal experience.

 Bugs are just one type of pest.
-There are lots of different types of pests that humans attempt to control and conquer.
+There are lots of types of pests that humans attempt to control and conquer.
 The best way to get rid of pests is to understand more about them.
 It isn't easy to beat something you fear.
-Don't worry fear can be soothed with knowledge.
+Don't worry, fear can be soothed with knowledge.

 On that note, let's learn more about pests, and have a little fun with some bizarre pest facts.

-What is a Pest?
+What Is a Pest?

 Did you know that bugs are not the only pests?
-That's right, when we zoom out from the classification we realize that birds, bugs, mammals and even plants can be considered pests!
+That's right, when we zoom out from the classification, we realize that birds, bugs, mammals, and even plants can be considered pests!
 The term pest indicates that the given organism clashes with human goals.

-Look at this fantastic list of pests!
+Look at this fantastic list!

 Examples of Pests